dougeby/IntuneDocs/intune/windows-holographic-for-business.md

 Intune includes settings and features that you can enable or disable on different devices within your organization.
 These settings and features are managed using profiles.
 For example, you can create a profile that enables Cortana, or uses Windows Defender Smart Screen on your devices running Windows Holographic for Business.

-In you profiles, you can use OMA-URI to customize some settings, create device restrictions, and configure a virtual private network (VPN) and Wi-Fi.
+In your profiles, you can use OMA-URI to customize some settings, create device restrictions, and configure a virtual private network (VPN) and Wi-Fi.

 #### [Custom device settings](custom-settings-windows-holographic.md)